Not sure what an apostille is or how the process works? Scroll down for our apostille FAQs or call +1 (415) 655-9455 to ask a human.

 An apostille is not a guarantee of the truthfulness of document content, and it does not guarantee that the receiving country will approve the document.
 As a matter of fact, it is solely a certification that the official who signed and stamped the document (i.e., a notary public, county clerk, court official, etc.) is properly authorized to do so.

 Do I need to be in California to get the apostille?

 This is one of the top apostille FAQs we get, and the answer is: sometimes.
 Certain documents require notarization in order to be apostilled.
 If this is the case, you will need to sign in front of a notary public.
 If you are in the San Francisco Bay Area, our mobile notaries can come to your location to notarize your document, and then take it to be apostilled.

 Other documents–such as academic records, birth certificates, marriage certificates, and death certificates–do not require your presence.
 We will let you know whether or not your presence is needed when you contact us.

 Do you offer pickup/shipping services for apostilles and legalizations?

-How do I schedule an apostille?
+Thanks for these apostille FAQs.
+Now how do I schedule an apostille?